Proxima89/photoground/README.md

 Web-app for sharing pictures.

-This application have been designed to create 1 user/admin
+This application have been designed for 1 admin and many visitors

 * Ruby 2.6.6